What is Multi-Touch Attribution?

 Be Aware of the Caveats

-Marketing teams everywhere are adopting multi-touch models, and they are certainly an improvement from single-touch and a step in the right direction towards accurately reporting on attribution.
+Marketing teams everywhere are adopting multi-touch models, and they are certainly an improvement from single-touch and a step in the right direction toward accurately reporting on attribution.
 This being said, each model has its caveats, and they must be considered when selecting which attribution model is right for your business.

 Gain Alignment on Time Constraints

-Without determining how far in advance (or how recent) a touch point either becomes invalid or too significantly weighted, you may be including touch points that aren’t actually related to the revenue you’re reporting on.
+Without determining how far in advance (or how recent) a touch point either becomes invalid or too significantly weighted, you may be including touch points that aren’t related to the revenue you’re reporting on.

 Start with a Pivot Table